 - Lost wages if you need to take time off work to recover from your injury.
 Workers’ compensation can replace some of your missed pay until you can return to work.

 - Ongoing care needed to treat a work-related injury.
 This may include physical therapy, rehabilitation, or surgeries.

 - Disability if a work-related injury or illness leaves you disabled.
-Workers’ compensation can provide disability benefits to injured workers for temporary total disability (TTD), permanent partial disability (PPD), or permanent total disability (PTD).
+Workers’ comp can provide disability benefits to injured workers for temporary total disability (TTD), permanent partial disability (PPD), or permanent total disability (PTD).

 - Funeral and burial costs if your loved one lost their life while on the job.
 You and your family may also be eligible to receive death benefits.

 How Long Does It Take to Receive Benefits?